Set-Theoretic Geology: The mantle

 \begin{maintheorem} Every model of \ZFC\ is the mantle of another model of \ZFC. \end{maintheorem}

-This theorem is a consequence of the more specific claims of theorems \ref{Theorem.V=M=gM=gHOD=HOD} and \ref{Theorem.V=M=gM=gHOD,V[G]=HOD}, in which we are able not only to control the mantle of the target model, but also what we call the generic mantle, as well as the \HOD\ and generic \HOD.
+This theorem is a consequence of the more specific claims of theorems~\ref{Theorem.V=M=gM=gHOD=HOD} and \ref{Theorem.V=M=gM=gHOD,V[G]=HOD}, in which we are able not only to control the mantle of the target model, but also what we call the generic mantle, as well as the \HOD\ and generic \HOD.
 We begin by proving that the mantle, although initially defined with second-order reference to the meta-class of all ground models, actually admits a first-order definition.
-This is a consequence of the following fact, formulated in second order set theory.
+This is a consequence of the following fact, formulated in second-order set theory.

-\begin{theorem}[Laver, independently Woodin] Every ground model $W$ of $V$ is definable in $V$ using parameters from $W$.
-That is, there is a formula $\phi(y,x)$ such that if $V=W[G]$ is a forcing extension of a ground $W$ by $W$-generic filter $G\of\P\in W$, then there is $r\in W$ such that
+\begin{theorem}[The ground-model definability theorem] Every ground model $W$ of $V$ is definable in $V$ using a parameter from $W$.
+That is, there is a specific formula $\phi(y,x)$ such that if $V=W[G]$ is a forcing extension of a ground $W$ by $W$-generic filter $G\of\P\in W$, then there is $r\in W$ such that

 \end{theorem}